Frequently asked questions

 What are the property price points?

-• Lower Quartile - Indicates the price below which 25% of property transactions fall over the rolling period.
+• Lower quartile - Indicates the price below which 25% of property values fall over the rolling period.

-• Median - Indicates the price that is at the midpoint of the property transaction data available over the rolling period.
+• Median - Indicates the price that is at the midpoint of the property value data available over the rolling period.

-• Upper Quartile - Indicates the price below which 75% of property transactions fall over the rolling period.
+• Upper Quartile - Indicates the price below which 75% of property values fall over the rolling period.

-• Upper Decile - Indicates the price below which 90% of property transactions fall over the rolling period.
+• Upper Decile - Indicates the price below which 90% of property values fall over the rolling period.

 • 30th Percentile Rent - Indicates the price below which 30% of the rental asking prices fall over the rolling period.
-The 30th percentile is used to calculate LHA (Local Housing Allowance) rates.
+The 30th percentile is used to calculate Local Housing Allowance (LHA) rates.

-We have 70-80% coverage of survey valuation data in the UK.
+We have a 70-80% coverage of survey valuation data in the UK.

 What is ‘Asking price achieved’?

-We match properties with a transaction date in the selected month with the most recent listing price where available.
-We then calculate the median of these values across a rolling period of three months for regions and six months for local authorities and postcode areas.
+We match properties that sold in a given month with their most recent listing price where available.
+We then calculate the median of these values across a rolling period according to the geographic area (see ‘How are the property pricing metrics calculated?’).

 What is ‘Time to sell’?

 ‘Time to sell’ is a market performance indicator that tracks the average length of time a property takes to sell in the selected area.
-This is calculated by taking the median days between an instruction first coming to market, and the agent marking a listing on Zoopla with an ‘unavailable’ sale status such as ‘sale under offer’ or ‘sold’.
+This is calculated by taking the median number of days between a property first being listed on Zoopla to it being marked as ‘under offer’ or ‘sold’ by an agent.

 Affordability

-How is ‘Households priced in’ calculated in ‘Income required to buy‘?
+How is ‘Households priced in’ calculated in ‘Income required’?

 We calculate the midpoint of each household income band, provided by CACI, and then calculate the total borrowing threshold by multiplying the loan-to-income ratio (LTI) by each income band.

-We calculate the loan amount by taking either 65% or 80% of the median or upper quartile property price in the selected area.
+We calculate the loan amount according to the loan-to-value (LTV) ratio you have selected, which ranges from 60% to 95% of the median or upper quartile property price in the selected area.

-Based on the total borrowing threshold and loan amount, we calculate the number of households prices in, by establishing the number of households in the selected area with an average household income of at least the selected load amount.
+Based on the total borrowing threshold and loan amount, we calculate the number of households priced in, by establishing the number of households in the selected area with an average household income of at least the selected loan amount.

 Homeownership monthly cost

-• We calculate homeownership monthly cost by taking the latest value for either the median or upper quartile sold and valuation price point in the selected area and applying either a 65% or 80% loan-to-value (LTV) ratio.
+• We calculate homeownership monthly cost by taking the latest value for either the median or upper quartile sold & valuation price point in the selected area and applying your selected loan-to-value (LTV) ratio.

 • We assume a 30 year mortgage term, using table IUMBV42 from the Bank of England’s 5-year fixed term interest rate (75% LTV) for the most recent available month to then calculate the monthly mortgage repayments.

-• We calculate the Shared Ownership monthly cost by taking the latest value for the upper quartile price point in the selected area, to represent new build properties.
+• We calculate the Shared Ownership monthly cost by taking the latest value for the upper quartile price point in the selected area, to factor in new build premium.

 • The first tranche share assumption is 40% of the property price with a 10% deposit of the share value